Bimodule coefficients, Riesz transforms on Coxeter groups and strong solidity: Introduction

 Section \ref{section:semi-groups-word-length} shows that it is usually easy to determine whether $\Graph_S(W)$ has a parity path, see Corollaries \ref{corollary:gradient-Sp-Coxeter-groups} and \ref{corollary:no-labels-two-iff}.

 We now come to the applications.
-We obtain at least three of them.
 The first one is essentially the main result of \cite{Sinclair}.
 Now this theorem follows rather directly from our analysis of bimodule coefficients in Section \ref{Sect=Coefficients}.
 The theorem in particular applies to icc lattices in the groups $SO(n,1), n \geq 3$ and $SU(m,1), m \geq 2$.

 \begin{theorem}[Application A] Let $\Gamma$ be a discrete group admitting a proper cocycle into a $p$-integrable representation for some $p<\infty$.
 Assume $C_r^\ast(\Gamma)$ is locally reflexive.
 Then $\calL(\Gamma)$ has property AO$^{+}$. \end{theorem}